itskingori/sanaa/docs/index.md

 Write tests (or show me how to).
 I'm fairly new to Go and I'm of the opinion that writing tests for a service like this is non-trivial.
-So far testing has been manual but I plan to read on it and write some when I get time.
+So far testing has been manual but I plan to read on it and write some when I get time (as an exercise in continuous learning).

 Give feedback.
 Feel free to submit via [raising an issue][issue-new] or even comment on [the open issues][issue-list].